 - The Danish Media Council is developing a quality label for children's content as a result of the Danish Media Agreement.
-The label's purpose is to promote content with positive values and a certain quality for children. - Also, pursuant to Audiovisual Media Services Directive (AVMSD) Art.
+The label aims to promote content with positive values and a certain quality for children. - Also, pursuant to Audiovisual Media Services Directive (AVMSD) Art.
 7a and the Danish Media Agreement, appropriate prominence will ensure the visibility of Danish public service media, which will increase the visibility of positive digital content and services for the entire population, including children.

-• In place In development Not in place Other

-Activities to promote active participation X
+In place In development Other activity Not in place Promoting active participation and civic engagement X

-Laws that mandate youth participation X
+Involvement in policymaking X

-Awareness raising on children's rights Х
+Awareness raising on children's rights X

-Inclusiveness regarding active participation X

-Child-friendly versions of policy documents X
+Child-friendly versions of policy documents x

-Positive digital content Х
+Addressing digital inequalities Х

+Supports for marginalised groups X

-Activities encouraging digital creativity X
+Positive digital content X